9 Gujarat Vidyapith trustees resign to protest Governor Devvrat's appointment as chancellor | Education

 - India

-Nine members of the board of trustees of the Gujarat Vidyapith on Monday said they have resigned in protest against the appointment of state Governor Acharya Devvrat as the new chancellor of the deemed university set up by Mahatma Gandhi in 1920 and claimed ''undue haste'' and ''political pressure'' in the selection.
+Nine members of the board of trustees of the Gujarat Vidyapith resigned in protest against the appointment of state Governor Acharya Devvrat as the new chancellor of the deemed university set up by Mahatma Gandhi in 1920 and claimed ''undue haste'' and ''political pressure'' in the selection.

 However, the apex decision-making body of the Ahmedabad-based university has decided not to accept the resignations.

-In a joint statement here, the nine trustees said the selection of Devvrat as the chancellor was done due to ''crass political pressure,'' and in ''total disregard of Gandhi's values, methods and practices.''
-The Governor had on October 11 agreed to take over as the 12th chancellor of the 102-year-old institute after the university's governing council resolved on October 4 to invite him to assume the post for five years following the resignation of incumbent Ela Bhatt (89), a well-known activist and Gandhian, due to age-related issues.
+The nine trustees appealed to the governor to decline taking charge as the chancellor in order to ''uphold the fundamental values of democracy and transparent autonomous decision-making (of the varsity).''
+In a joint statement here, the nine trustees on Monday said the selection of Devvrat as the chancellor was done due to ''crass political pressure,'' and in ''total disregard of Gandhi's values, methods and practices.''
+The governor had on October 11 agreed to take over as the 12th chancellor of the 102-year-old institute after the university's governing council resolved on October 4 to invite him to assume the post for five years following the resignation of incumbent Ela Bhatt (89), a well-known activist and Gandhian, due to age-related issues.

 The Gujarat Vidyapith's governing council, its highest decision-making body, said in a statement that a unanimous resolution was passed at its meeting on Monday to not accept the resignation of eight trustees (the ninth member is a lifelong trustee).